 When you're ready, take some time to journal your thoughts.

 Did you enjoy participating in this prayer exercise?
 Do want to experience the complete Pray 40 Days program to build the personal relationship with God you've always wanted?
 Sign up here or purchase the book.

-*Disclaimer: Sometimes my blog posts contain affiliate links for products I love and want to recommend to my subscribers.
+*Disclaimer: Sometimes my blog posts contain affiliate links for products we love and want to recommend to our subscribers.
 The Prodigal Father Productions earns a small commission on these links, at no cost to you.
-I will always be sure to distinguish these affiliate links with an asterisk for your transparency.
+We will always be sure to distinguish these affiliate links with an asterisk for your transparency.